jirehcwe/IntelligentAgents/README.md

 This is a Java project based on the pseudocode written in Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig.

-It looks at agent described in Chapter 16 and 17 of the book, agents that exist in Mazeworld.
+It looks at agents described in Chapter 16 and 17 of the book, agents that exist in Mazeworld.

 These agents use two important algorithms: Policy and Value Iteration, which are implemented here.

-The environment in this question is this 6x6 grid maze:
+The environment in this instance is this 6x6 grid maze:

 ![6x6 Maze](https://github.com/jirehcwe/IntelligentAgents/blob/master/diagrams/6x6%20maze.png)